Jonathan Doriscar

 From social attitudes to interpretable structure

-large-scale attitude data + Project Implicit Race IAT worked examples + responses and items that may contain hidden structure becomes possible clusters, dimensions, and co-occurring response patterns that researchers can interpret with theory.
+large-scale attitude data + Project Implicit Race IAT worked examples + responses and items that may contain hidden structure can become possible clusters, dimensions, and co-occurring response patterns that researchers can interpret with theory.

 - Topic